kubevela/kubevela/docs/en/developers/set-metrics.md

 # Monitoring Application

-If your application has exposed metrics, you can easily setup monitoring system with the help of `metric` capability.
+If your application has exposed metrics, you can easily tell the platform how to collect the metrics data from your app with `metric` capability.

 Let's run [`christianhxc/gorandom:1.0`](https://github.com/christianhxc/prometheus-tutorial) as an example app.
 The app will emit random latencies as metrics.